 Improvement of the economic outlook depends crucially on the endorsement by the House of Representatives of the Government of National Accord (GNA) formed under the auspices of the UN.
 The economic and social outlook assumes that the GNA is eventually empowered to restore security and launch a comprehensive program to rebuild the economic and social infrastructures.
-In this context, GDP is projected to increase strongly in 2016.
+In this context, GDP is projected to increase strongly in 2018-2019.
 However, the twin deficits will prevail as oil revenues will not be sufficient to cover the high budget expenditures and consumption-driven imports.
-Over the medium term, as oil production returns to full capacity, growth is projected to rebound at two digit growth rates in 2017 and 2018, before stabilizing thereafter between 5 and 6 percent.
+Over the medium term, as oil production returns to full capacity, growth is projected to rebound at two digit growth rates in 2018 and 2019.

 Libya Public Finance

 Figure 1 below provides a snapshot ofLibya’s public financeswith projections through 2021.
 During the 2010-2013 period, the executed budget did not typically exceed the overall amount authorized by parliament, but its composition substantially differed from that of the approved budget.
 The overall rate of budget execution was around 80 percent in 2010 and 2012 and was about 93 percent in 2013.
 There has been no approved (official) budget over the past several years (2014-2018).
 The GNA has recently approved a unified national budget, however the HOR has failed to adopt/approve this budget legislation.
 Of note, over the past several years, development spending (capital investment) in Libya has virtually collapsed, comprising an estimated 1o% of total government spending in FY2018, down from a budgeted 52% of total budget spending in FY2012.